 Westport Sewer Service District's deposits and investments are held by Clatsop County in a pool of cash and cash equivalents that is available for use by the District and all funds of the County.
-The District's fund's portion of this pool is displayed on the fund financial statements as cash and cash equivalents.
+The District's funds' portion of this pool is displayed on the fund financial statements as cash and cash equivalents.
 Interest earned on pooled cash and investments is allocated to participating funds based upon their combined cash and investment balances.

 Investments, including amounts held in pooled cash and investments, are stated at fair value.
-In accordance with Governmental Accounting Standards Board (GASB) Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools, investments with a remaining maturity of more than one year at the time of purchase are stated at fair value.
-Fair value is determined at the quoted market price, if available; otherwise, the fair value is estimated based on the amount at which the investment could be exchanged in a current transaction between willing parties other than a forced liquidation sale.
+In accordance with Governmental Accounting Standards Board (GASB) Statement No. 72, Fair Value Measurement and Application, investments with a remaining maturity of more than one year at the time of purchase are stated at fair value.
+Fair value is determined at the quoted market price, if available; otherwise, the fair value is estimated based on the amount at which the investment could be exchanged in a current transaction between willing parties, other than a forced liquidation sale.
 Investments in the State of Oregon Local Government Investment Pool (LGIP) are stated at fair value.